RachelfromIreland/the-artful-rachel/README.md

 The project uses a limited color scheme, found [here](https://looka.com/blog/12-fall-color-palettes/).
 The chosen palette was number 12 – Idle Afternoon, with the two colors specifically being #979f83 and #192e25.
 These were converted to RGBA for when transparency was needed.
 These colors were chosen as they were warm and inviting, and will not clash with any of the artwork.
 ## Typography
 ### Main Font
-Poppins from Google Fonts was used as the main font of the website in order to increase easy readability of the content on the pages.
+Poppins from Google Fonts is the main font of the website to increase the readability of the content on the pages.
 ### Logo Font
 Charmonman from Google Fonts was used to attract viewers' attention to the artist’s logo.
 It was chosen as it looks handwritten and matches the theme of the site.